It is possible to upload video activities directly in to your Unicorn LMS. This Upload a video or audio file guide will walk you through how to do it.

 You may therefore wish to host your video offline using Wistia or an alternative video hosting tool.

 Otherwise, we recommend using a tool such as Handbrake to encode your video and reduce its size.
 Handbrake also recodes the video to perform better for web-based viewing.

 Handbrake is a free and open source tool for converting video in to alternative formats.
-Handbrake is not owned by, nor is a Partner of Unicorn Training Group Limited.
+Handbrake is not owned by, nor is a partner of the Access Group.